Dulwich College

 On entry to the Junior School, each pupil will be placed in one of eight Day Houses where he will remain throughout his time at the College.
 As part of his induction, he will be paired up with an older boy from his House who will act as his ‘buddy’.

-Each House is looked after by a Housemaster who is a member of staff from the Junior School, and Year 6 pupils act as House Captains and Vice-Captains.
+Each House is looked after by a Housemaster who is a member of staff from the Junior School, and Year 6 pupils act as House Captains.
 Pupils earn House points for good work and effort in the classroom and House Commendations are awarded for particularly impressive effort or achievement in any of the individual House competitions which take place throughout the year.
 Pupils may also be awarded their House Half Colours or Full Colours for making a significant contribution to their House over a sustained period of time.

 House meetings take place approximately every fortnight and, once a term, pupils will attend a whole College House Meeting with pupils from Year 3 to Year 13.
 This helps to create a strong and cohesive community in which all boys are known and valued.

 A wide range of House competitions are held throughout the year which reflects a spread of cultural and sporting events.
-This includes Cross Country, Art & DT, Creative Writing, Rugby, Music, Public Speaking, Pancake Racing, Chess, Dance and Photography, as well as many others.
+This includes Cross Country, Art and Design Technology, Creative Writing, Rugby, Music, Public Speaking, Pancake Racing, Chess, Dance and Photography, as well as many others.
 We also start each academic year with a House Teambuilding Day, where boys tackle physical, mental and practical challenges.
 This provides the boys with the opportunity to work co-operatively, to recognise the contribution of others and to utilise their own strengths for the good of their team, which is an invaluable part of the House system.

 Beyond the Junior School